 The mannequins are programmed to simulate various health conditions appropriate to your nursing role.
 The simulation environment will contain the necessary healthcare equipment to support appropriate patient care within the scope of your profession.

 Learn more by visiting What to Expect-Simulation Lab Assessment.

 The results of the OA are not reported separately.
 They will be folded into the SLA results, which will be blended with the results of the CBA to give applicants a single results report.

 When will assessments take place?

-Once you've been referred to NCAS, you'll be asked by NCAS to set up your account and register with us.
-Once you've done that, you can schedule the time and date of both the CBA and SLA/OA based on your availability.
-You will have several options from which to choose.
+Once you have been referred to NCAS, you will be asked by NCAS to set up your account and register with us.
+Once completed, you can schedule the time and date of both the CBA and SLA/OA based on your availability.

 Regulators require different kinds of information to determine your eligibility for registration.
-NCAS is the only service that provides regulators with an assessment of an applicant’s skills and competencies.
+NCAS provides an assessment of an applicant’s skills and competencies.
 Other agencies assess the authenticity and equivalence of education, for instance, or an applicant’s criminal record.
+NCAS also provides an opportunity for internationally educated and re-entry nurses to demonstrate their current competence to practice, competence that may not have been evidenced by a paper assessment.
 All this information together offers the regulator or registry the best picture of the applicant, and helps these organizations determine whether the applicant can practice safely, ethically, and competently in B.C.

 Computer-based Assessment: You will have no more than three hours to complete the CBA.

 A dual-role assessment allows you to be assessed for two different health care professions or roles at once.
-Applicants applying to be assessed for two roles at once will take two CBAs, but only one SLA/OA.
-The SLA/OA produces two distinct sets of results, one for each of the two desired roles.
-Here’s how it works.
+Applicants applying to be assessed for two roles at once will take two CBAs (one for each profession in which you are interested), but only one SLA/OA.
+(The SLA/OA produces two distinct sets of results, one for each of the two desired roles or professions).
+Who can sign up?